Pediatrics Residency

 ½ day per week

-Our program has transitioned completely to a night float or night shift schedule; there is no traditional 24-hour in-house call.
-Our program strictly adheres to the duty hours restrictions outlined by the ACGME, with zero duty hour violations.
-There is also a resident back-up schedule to provide coverage in the event that the assigned resident is unable to fulfill the assigned responsibilities.
+There is no traditional 24-hour in-house call; residents complete a night float rotation Our program strictly adheres to the duty hours restrictions outlined by the ACGME, with zero duty hour violations.
+There is a resident back-up schedule to provide coverage in the event that the assigned resident is unable to fulfill scheduled responsibilities.

 Night Float

-Night float is a two-week rotation of night shifts on the inpatient pediatric service.
-This is integrated into each PICU and MSU inpatient rotation.
+Night float is a 1-2 week rotation of night shifts on the inpatient pediatric service integrated into each PICU and MSU inpatient rotation.

 Jeopardy Call

 The jeopardy call resident is available as back-up for inpatient rotations (MSU/PICU/NICU/nursery) in the event of illness.
-Currently, PGY-2 residents cover 2-3 half blocks PGY-3 residents cover 1-2 half blocks.
+Currently, PGY-2 and PGY-3 residents cover 2-3 half blocks PGY-1 residents cover 2 half blocks.

 Attendance at scheduled conferences is monitored, with a goal of 70% attendance to account for clinical obligations and time off.
-The entire conference series addresses the first three aims of the program, with a primary emphasis on successful passage of the American Board of Pediatrics exam following completion of the training program.
-During the CoVID-19 pandemic, conferences are held via videoconference to allow for the safety and wellness of our residents and staff.
-Our conferences are recorded and can be viewed at any time.
+The conference series addresses the first three aims of the program, with a primary emphasis on successful passage of the American Board of Pediatrics exam following completion of the training program.

 Department of Pediatrics Grand Rounds

-Grand rounds are held weekly with some exceptions during the academic year.
-Speakers include Baylor Scott & White pediatric medical staff, guest lecturers and residents .
+Weekly Grand Rounds speakers include Baylor Scott & White pediatric medical staff, guest lecturers and residents .
 Several of the guest speakers are known nationally or internationally in their area of expertise.
 General and subspecialty clinical issues, health policy and pediatric research are some examples of the types of topics presented.

 Core Curriculum (Half-day Conference)